-The Cooperative Stormwater Management Initiative (CSMI) is the County's post-development stormwater solution for The Plan area and the region.
-CSMI uses the Western Irrigation District (WID) canal system and right-of-way as a medium term conveyance solution.
+The Cooperative Stormwater Management Initiative (CSMI) is the County's post-development stormwater solution for The Plan area and the region. proposes the use of CSMI uses the Western Irrigation District (WID) canal system and right-of-way as a medium term conveyance solution.
 The CSMI option is for an out-of-canal solution whereby all stormwater runoff is diverted away from the WID irrigation canal by utilizing WID rights-of-way to build a separate conveyance system that discharges to Weed Lake.
+This initiative may result in a stormwater management system that complements the Shepard Regional Drainage Plansystem or, alternatively, replaces the Shepard Regional Drainage Plan.
+The CSMI option is the County's preferred solution.